thudfactor/elfinjohn/content/blog/2001/little-synth/index.md

 Here’s what it does.
 Flip the switch on the left out of "Standby" and the device comes on; press anywhere along the keyboard to play a note.
 Ignore the keys; they are decorative only.
 Although it looks like you get a range of about fifteen semitones, out of the box it played a much greater range.
 To play specific notes on this thing, you’ll have to have very teensy fingers and excellent spatial memory.
 Anyway, anyone who tries to play Frère Jacques on this thing is missing the point.
 You’re supposed to make _space noises_ with it.
 By fiddling with the five knobs and the waveform switch you can get everything from cartoon lasers to classic Doctor Who sirens.
 It’s a hell of a lot of fun on its own, and sure to irritate everyone on the subway.

-The clear knob furthest right is an LFO ("Low Frequency Oscillator") which modulates the delay effects.
-You turn it clockwise to make the FO less L, and this modulates all of the other parameters.
-The waveform selector on the switch drives the shape of the LFO.
+The clear knob furthest right is an <abbr title="Low Frequency Oscillator">LFO</abbr> which modulates the delay effects.
+The waveform selector on the switch drives the shape of the <abbr>LFO</abbr>.
 You can choose from a triangle wave form, where the modulation sweeps smoothly from high to low values, or the square waveform, which cuts between the minimum and set values.
 The former creates more swoopy sounds and the latter more siren-sounds.

 The fun really begins, though, when you connect a _different_ audio signal into the "Aux" port in the back.
 This cuts out the ribbon signal entirely, and now all the delay effects are run on your new source.
 The processed audio is routed back out either through the eensy speakers or out of the headphone port -- in stereo, no less.